tedneward/Azgaarnoth/Creatures/Hobgoblins.md

 Hobgoblins train to fight with a variety of weapons, and have great skill at crafting arms, armor, siege engines, and other military devices.
 Organized and disciplined, they take exceptional care of their weapons, armor, and personal possessions.
 They favor the bold colors associated with their tribes, and trim their often-elaborate uniforms with blood-red piping and leather dyed black.

-***Strategic Thinkers.***.
-Hobgoblins have a strong grasp of tactics and discipline, and can carry out sophisticated battle plans under the direction of a strategically minded leader.
+***Strategic Thinkers.*** Hobgoblins have a strong grasp of tactics and discipline, and can carry out sophisticated battle plans under the direction of a strategically minded leader.
 However, they hate elves and attack them first in battle over any other opponents, even if doing so would be a tactical error.

-***Military Legions.***.
-Hobgoblins organize themselves into tribal bands known as legions.
+***Military Legions.*** Hobgoblins organize themselves into tribal bands known as legions.
 In their martial society, every hobgoblin has a rank, from the powerful leaders and champions, to the rank-and-file foot soldiers, to the goblins that find themselves driven into the front lines at spear point.
 A legion is headed by a warlord with several captains serving under its command.
 A hobgoblin warlord is a ruthless tyrant more interested in strategy, victory, glory, reputation, and dominion than leading troops into battle.

 As loyal and disciplined as hobgoblins are in their own legion, rival legions compete constantly for reputation and status.
 Meetings between legions erupt in violence if troops aren't restrained, and only exceptionally powerful leaders can force legions to cooperate on the battlefield.

 Legions often supplement their ranks with less reliable and more expendable troops, including [Goblins](goblin.md), [Bugbears](Bugbear.md), [orcs](Orc.md), evil [Firstborn](../Races/index.md#firstborn) and [Humans](../Races/Humans.md), [ogres](Ogres.md), and [Giants](Giants.md).
 Legions are often a core backbone to the Hordes along with [Orcs](../Races/Orc.md), but often clash with their chaotic counterparts on a regular basis, as well.

-***Beast Trainers.***.
-Hobgoblins have a long history of training animals to service.
+***Beast Trainers.*** Hobgoblins have a long history of training animals to service.
 Like the more civilized races, they use oxen and horses to transport goods and weaponry over long distances.
 They communicate with each other using trained ravens, and keep vicious wolves to guard prisoners and protect hobgoblin camps.
 Hobgoblin cavalry use trained worgs as steeds, in the same way that goblins ride wolves.
 Some tribes even keep carnivorous apes as fighting beasts.

 ***Conquer and Control.*** Hobgoblins claim lands with abundant resources, and they can be found in forests and mountains, near mines and humanoid settlements, and anywhere else that wood, metal, and potential slaves can be found.
 They build and conquer strongholds in strategically advantageous locations, which they then use as staging areas to expand their territory.
 As part of the earliest battles fought by the Hordes, hobgoblins were among the first to claim the lands now owned by [Yithi](../Nations/Yithi.md), but all these years later, hobgoblin villages and legions can be found almost entirely across Azgaarnoth.